hairyf/overlastic/README.md

 > [中文](./README_CN.md) | English or see [overlays-docs](https://overlays.vercel.app)

-overlays is a unified plugin for building overlays.
-It allows for the creation of callback (imperative) methods and the use of Template/JSX (declarative) in Vue Template or React Jsx.
+overlays is a unified plugin for building overlays that allows the creation of callback (imperative) methods and the use of Template/JSX (declarative) in Vue Template or React Jsx.

 ###### Features

-- Create Message or Dialog similar to `element-plus/antd...` Supports both callback (imperative) and Template/JSX (declarative) methods.
+- Simplify the Create Message or Dialog and Supports both callback (imperative) and Template/JSX (declarative) methods.
 - Integration and customization of existing component libraries, such as `element-plus` and `antd`.
 - Supports component inheritance of global application context.
 - Supports frontend progressive frameworks such as `vue2|3` and `react`.
-- More stable, **99.54%** unit test coverage(vue/react/utils)
+- Highly stable with **99.54%** unit test coverage(vue/react/core).

 ## Packages

+- [@overlays/core](https://unoverlays.vercel.app/en/core/functions/globals.html) - Quick adaptation and creation of applications
 - [@overlays/vue](https://unoverlays.vercel.app/en/vue/) - Use Unified Overlays to create overlays in Vue app.
 - [@overlays/react](https://unoverlays.vercel.app/en/react/) - Use Unified Overlays to create overlays in React app.